2022 Women's U17 finals fixtures and results: Spain, France and Germany into semi-finals

 Article body

-Spain, France and holders Germany are through to the UEFA European Women's Under-17 Championship semi-finals with a game to spare after securing second group victories on Friday.
+Spain, France and holders Germany went through to the UEFA European Women's Under-17 Championship semi-finals with a game to spare after securing second group victories on Friday.

 Through to semi-finals so far